piky/devstack/doc/source/plugins.rst

 An external git repository that includes a ``devstack/`` top level directory.
 Inside this directory there can be 3 files.

+- ``plugin-deps`` - a file containing plugin dependencies.
+  This allows the plugin to enable and fetch other plugins in tree of the plugin.
+This file will be sourced during fetching all plugins.
+  To enable and fetch another plugin, please put the line below to ``plugin-deps`` file:
+  ``fetch_plugin_dependency <plugin-name> <git-url> <branch>``.

 - ``override-defaults`` - a file containing global variables that will be sourced before the lib/* files.
 This allows the plugin to override the defaults that are otherwise set in the lib/*